theandrew168/bronzebeard/README.md

 Minimal ecosystem for bare-metal RISC-V development

 ## What
-TODO update this
-Bronzebeard is an implementation of the [Forth programming language](https://en.wikipedia.org/wiki/Forth_(programming_language)) for the [RISC-V ISA](https://en.wikipedia.org/wiki/RISC-V).
+Bronzebeard is a collection of tools for writing [RISC-V](https://en.wikipedia.org/wiki/Riscv) assembly and working with hobbyist development devices.
-It is designed to run on [bare metal](https://en.wikipedia.org/wiki/Bare_machine) with no reliance on an [operating system](https://en.wikipedia.org/wiki/Operating_system) or existing software of any kind.
+It is designed for programs that will run on [bare metal](https://en.wikipedia.org/wiki/Bare_machine) with no reliance on an [operating systems](https://en.wikipedia.org/wiki/Operating_system), frameworks, SDKs, or existing software of any kind.

 ## Why
 Much of modern software has accrued vast amounts of bulk and complexity throughout the years.